revault/practical-revault/messages.md

 }
 ```

-The wallet needs to insert the `vault_id` field in each opinion object in order to be able
+The wallet needs to insert the `id` field in each opinion object in order to be able
 to validate the signature.